Krishna-Prakaash/basic-nn-model/README.md

 ### STEP 2:

-Split the dataset into training and testing
+Split the dataset into training and testing.

 ### STEP 3: